 Install your Content Management System

-Next, you need to set-up your website and the easiest way to do this on your own is by using a Content Management System or CMS.
+Next, you need to set-up your news website and the easiest way to do this on your own is by using a Content Management System or CMS.
 Again, there are several out there, but the most common one for news sites is Wordpress.

 Style your website

-Also, Wordpress offers a wide range of plugins that you can add to customize your site further.
+On the flip side, Ghost is not very expandable while Wordpress offers a wide range of plugins that you can add to customize your site further.
 Here’s a list of some of the more popular plugins for news websites.

 At the beginning, the focus should really be on your writing and news content rather than on the technology itself.

 There’s some good advice in this playbook for creating a local news site from Harvard, that sums it pretty well:

 “Keep your tech as simple as possible and suppress the urge for customization until you get good help and good advice.”

 We couldn’t agree more, keep it simple and just focus on publishing consistently - even if its not pretty at first.